Tennessee ekes out 56-55 victory over South Carolina

-Lawson, who entered the day with a team-leading 15.2 points per game, had just four points Saturday and missed all seven of his field-goal attempts.

-Santiago Vescovi had 13 points and Josiah-Jordan James had 10 for Tennessee.
-South Carolina’s Maik Kotsar had 17 and Jermaine Couisnard had 15.
+John Fulkerson drew a game-clinching charge from A.J.
+Lawson with 1.4 seconds left to preserve Tennessee’s 56-55 victory over South Carolina on Saturday.
+Fulkerson also had 15 points and 10 rebounds, but his defensive stand in the closing seconds was the play of the day.

+“You had to make a game-winning play,” Fulkerson said.
+“Somebody had to stop the ball.
+I saw one of my teammates in the back and I figured everybody else was matched up to a man, so you just try to put yourself in a winning position to make a play.”

-Tennessee led 56-53 and had possession in the final minute, but Lawson stole the ball from Vescovi and hit a pair of free throws with 36.5 seconds left to cut the lead to 56-55.
+Tennessee (10-5, 2-1 SEC) led 56-53 and had possession in the final minute, but Lawson stole the ball from Santiago Vescovi and hit a pair of free throws with 36.5 seconds left to cut the lead to 56-55.

-Bowden missed a 3-pointer on the Vols’ next possession, but the ball went out of bounds off South Carolina with 10.4 seconds left.
-Tennessee then missed a desperation attempt as the shot clock expired, giving South Carolina one last chance that ended with the Lawson charge.
+Jordan Bowden missed a 3-pointer on the Vols’ next possession, but the ball went out of bounds off South Carolina with 10.4 seconds left.
+Tennessee then missed a desperation attempt as the shot clock expired, giving South Carolina (8-7, 0-2) one last chance that ended when Lawson drove into the lane and charged into Fulkerson.

+“That’s more a play where you give their guy credit rather than (put) our guy at fault, “ South Carolina coach Frank Martin said.
+“Fulkerson … made a heck of a play there, getting in front of him and taking that charge.”

+Vescovi scored 13 points and Josiah-Jordan James added 10 for Tennessee.
+Maik Kostsar had 17 points and Jermaine Couisnard had 15 off the bench for South Carolina, which fell to 3-1 in true road games.

 The difference came at the foul line.

 Tennessee shot 22 of 28 on free-throw attempts, including 14 of 16 in the second half.
 South Carolina went 7 of 15 in the second half and 13 of 22 for the game.

-It was apparent pretty early that points would be at a premium.
-Each team had more turnovers than baskets in the first half.

-Tennessee took a 7-0 lead in the first 90 seconds of the game and then went nearly 10 ½ minutes before making its next basket.
-Tennessee later erased an eight-point, second-half deficit by going on a 14-2 run as South Carolina went over six minutes without a basket.
+The Gamecocks have made an SEC-low 61.4% of their free throws this season.

+“We feel against South Carolina you’ve got to try to get to the line 25-plus times if you can,” Barnes said.
+“If not, they’re just going to manhandle you, if you don’t drive the ball hard and try to get fouls on them because they’re going to challenge every bounce, they’re going to reach.”

 BIG PICTURE